What's Probably Wrong with your Unmanaged IT System and Cloud Services

 Data is scattered.
-Without training guidance and technical controls implemented by a professional IT system manager, users tend to save documents in various locations on the network.
+Without training guidance and technical controls implemented by a professional IT system manager, users tend to save documents in various locations on the network, or outside your system in cloud services accounts.
 The effect is that files can get lost, or users might open and edit different copies of the same file, causing corruption and loss of productivity.

 No strategic planning.
 If you have a server, it's going to die.
 Without an IT system manager, you will be down when it dies until a new one is installed and everything is brought back up, which could be days or weeks.
 A good IT provider will instead ensure you have a new server in place before the old one dies, to prevent any downtime when the inevitable happens.